On the Impact of Approximation Errors on Extreme Quantile Estimation with Applications to Functional Data Analysis: Regularly varying -norms

-\acknowledgements{Jaakko Pere gratefully acknowledges support from the Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation.
-Pauliina Ilmonen gratefully acknowledges support from the Academy of Finland via the Centre of Excellence in Randomness and Structures, decision number 346308.}
+\acknowledgements{Jaakko Pere gratefully acknowledges support from the Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation and the hospitality of the Uppsala University Department of Mathematics during his research visit.
+Pauliina Ilmonen gratefully acknowledges support from the Academy of Finland via the Centre of Excellence in Randomness and Structures, decision number 346308.
+Benny Avelin gratefully acknowledges support from the Swedish Research Council, grant number 2019--04098.}